liu-qilong/bibtex-scholar/README.md

 Create a ```` ```bibtex ```` code block in any note.
 You can add multiple entries per block.

 _P.S.
-If you use [live preview](https://help.obsidian.md/Live+preview+update) editing mode, you are recommended to put too many entries in the same block.
+If you use [live preview](https://help.obsidian.md/Live+preview+update) editing mode, you are not recommended to put too many entries in the same block.
 It may not render properly._

 ````markdown
 ```bibtex